How Do You Drain a Torque Converter?

 Verify the tools needed to remove the vehicle’s cooling line by referring to the car’s manual, a flare tool may be needed.
 The engine flex plate may need to be removed to gain access to the transmission ‘return‘ cooling line.
 The position and type of cooling lines can vary depending on vehicle’s makes/models.
 There are two lines connected to the transmission.
 One is the cooler line and the other is called the return line.
 You will be disconnecting the return line.
 Check your manual to determine which line is the return line for your vehicle’s make/model.

-See also: How Does Torque Fluid Work?
+See also: What is a Torque Converter and How Does It Work?

 Method b.
 On some models the oil will be drained directly from T-Converter “bell housing”.
 The next step would be to locate the T-Converter.
 Usually, the T-Converter can be found between the transmission drain pan and the engine flex plate on the car’s undercarriage.
 Rotate the T-Converter until you are able to view the hex nut opening.
 Once locating the Hex opening, use the appropriate sized Hex tool to unscrew the hex until the oil plug is completely removed.